How to Build a React Native App

 Recap and Conclusion

 If you have apps that already work with complex business logic and many screens that are built on Swift/Java/Kotlin and a team of native mobile developers that are working well on support and development application, I do not recommend to move to hybrid or cross-platform technologies.
 That is the reason why Airbnb shut down the development of their mobile app using React Native.

 About the authors and React Native Starter

 We are the creators of React Native Starter.
 React Native Starter is a mobile starter kit that allows your team to fully focus on the development of the features that set your product apart from the competitors, instead of building your app from scratch.
 You have 16 ready-to-use components, an advanced charts library, a chat application plus many more screens and components.

-Flatlogic are developing admin dashboard templates and react native templates.
+Flatlogic are developing React, Angular and Vue templates and react native templates.
 We are listed among the top 20 Web Development companies from Belarus.
 Since the last 5 years, we have completed around 20 big projects for small startups and large enterprises.
 As a team, we always have a deep desire to help our clients.